-In Q3-2023, we upgraded our MelCARE.ca to a new software to provide a more comprehensive customer care experience.
-Already receiving positive feedback from tenants, the updated MelCARE.ca tenant service portal allows users to submit requests online with enhanced tracking and communication, access building information, review scheduled services or events and reserve amenities.
-We were able to upgrade the MelCARE software at a much lower annual cost while providing our team with a more sophisticated system to improve response time and provide tenants with a 30 minute or less response time.
+Our MelCARE.ca tenant service portal allows users to submit requests online with enhanced tracking and communication, access building information, review scheduled services or events and reserve amenities.
+Our MelCARE software has provided our tenants with a 30 minute or less response time.